markjprice/cs12dotnet8/docs/code-editors/rider.md

 This uses a feature introduced in .NET 5 called top-level programs, but it was not until .NET 6 that Microsoft updated the project template for console apps to use it by default.

-> **Warning!** One functional difference is that the auto-generated code does not define a namespace, so the `Program` class is implicitly defined in an empty namespace with no name instead of a namespace that matches the name of the project.
+> **Warning!** One functional difference is that the auto-generated code does not define a namespace, so the `Program` class is implicitly defined in a `null` namespace with no name instead of a namespace that matches the name of the project.

 ## Requirements for top-level programs